 Sealed Roof Deck:

-If wind rips off roof covering―such as shingles, metal panels, or tiles―it exposes the wood beneath and
+If wind rips off your roof covering (shingles, metal panels, or tiles) it exposes the wood beneath and

-allows water to pass through the gaps and enter the home.
+allows water to pass through the gaps and enter your home.
 FORTIFIED requires roof decks to be sealed to

 Better Attachment: